 Sometimes just gently reminding people that thousands of animals have died for their needs is enough to start a respectful conversation about the reasons you personally choose to hunt.

 For example, I remember a lunch date I had with a work colleague, where the topic of hunting came up.
 At first, she told me she was completely opposed to hunting as she didn’t believe we should kill innocent animals.
+She considered herself an anti-hunter.
 I pointed to the steak on her plate and playfully suggested the cow probably didn’t consider itself guilty.
 She conceded that was probably true, but as the cow was bred to be eaten, it wasn’t the same as killing a wild animal.
 I spent a few minutes comparing the life and death of a cow compared to the life and death of a wild deer, and then asked her which seemed like the more humane way.
-I explained that most livestock are given antibiotics and growth enhancers, while wild game was probably the most organic and sustainable meat available.
+I explained that most livestock are given antibiotics and growth enhancers, while wild game is probably the most organic and sustainable meat available.

 “What do you mean by sustainable?” she asked.